Slow Cooker Beef Ragu

 - Add sliced onion, minced garlic cloves and fresh chopped rosemary to the bottom of a slow cooker.

-- Season a beef chuck roast with salt and black pepper, then add to the slow cooker.
+- Season a beef chuck roast with salt and black pepper.
+Once the skillet is hot, add the seasoned roast and sear for 2-3 minutes per side, then transfer it to a slow cooker.

 - After the cooking time is complete, use two forks or meat claws to shred the beef apart in the slow cooker.